raspberrypilearning/lights-out/README.md

 ![](cover_make.png)

 In this resource you can find out how to make a fast paced fun reaction game using the Explorer HAT.

-The zombies are coming - can you turn the lights off quick enough?
+The Explorer HAT has touch buttons labelled 1-4, and four LED lights in different colours.
+The **aim of the game** is to code the Explorer HAT to randomly choose a light to turn on, and the user must press the corresponding button to turn the light off.
+If the player is too slow or if they press the wrong button, the game is over.

 ## Requirements
 As well as a Raspberry Pi, the usual peripherals, and an up-to-date SD card you'll also need: